-This guest post was contributed by Square 1 Group, a digital marketing firm.
+This guest post about Twitter for business was contributed by Square 1 Group, a digital marketing firm.

 Twitter Tips and Tricks